bsv-blockchain-demos/register/back/BSV_DID_INTEGRATION.md

 ## Overview

 This document provides comprehensive documentation for the Bitcoin SV (BSV) overlay DID method integration within the QuarkID backend.
-The BSV DID method allows for creating, updating, and resolving Decentralized Identifiers (DIDs) directly on the Bitcoin SV blockchain using OP_RETURN transactions.
+The BSV DID method allows for creating, updating, and resolving Decentralized Identifiers (DIDs) using the BSV blockchain overlay protocol with the QuarkID Agent framework.

 ## Table of Contents